-ActiveCampaign CMO Maria Pergolino and Front CMO Anthony Kennada discuss the playbook to the 10 things a CEO should and should not expect from the CMO.
-Hear and learn from their personal experiences how they can help execute on their CEO’s vision, better than he or she can execute it themselves.
-The duo will walk you through everything from choosing a marketing channel to creating a single go-to-market motion between sales and marketing.
+ActiveCampaign CMO and ex-Anaplan CMO Maria Pergolino and ex-Gainsight, Hopin, and Front CMO Anthony Kennada in this session discuss the playbook to the 10 things a CEO should and should not expect from the CMO.
+Their personal experiences of how they can help execute on their CEO’s vision, better than he or she can execute it themselves.
+They walk you through everything from choosing a marketing channel to creating a single go-to-market motion between sales and marketing.

 Maria Pergolino | CMO @ ActiveCampaign